 Install WSL with a specific distribution on Windows 11

-If you need a different Linux distribution, then the WSL2 command includes browsing and select.
+If you need a different Linux distribution, then the WSL2 command includes browsing and selecting.
 Run Command Prompt as Administrator and enter the below commands:

 - wsl –list –online